seanbreckenridge/pushshift_comment_export/README.md

 For more context see the comments [here](https://github.com/karlicoss/rexport/#api-limitations).

-Reddit has recently added a [data request](https://www.reddit.com/settings/data-request) which may let you get comments going further back; I have yet to parse my export - will update this README when I do.
+Reddit has recently added a [data request](https://www.reddit.com/settings/data-request) which may let you get comments going further back, but pushshifts JSON response contains a bit more info than what the GDPR request does

 Complies to the rate limit [described here](https://github.com/dmarx/psaw#features)